MinutHQ/home-assignment-recipe-be/README.md

 visit [this link][getrecipes] in your browser to verify that it is up and running correctly.

-When building a mobile app client, the backend url will be the IP address of the hosting computer.
-When the phone is connected to the same network, the backend url will be `http://xxx.xxx.xxx.xxx:3000`.
+When building a mobile app client, you will need to use your local ip address instead of localhost, eg `http://192.168.0.11:3000`.

 [localhost]: http://localhost:3000
 [getrecipes]: http://localhost:3000/recipes